typelevel/doobie/doc/src/main/tut/15-FAQ.md

 ### How do I handle outer joins?

 With an outer join you end up with set of nullable columns, which you typically want to map to a single `Option` of some composite type.
-The most straightforward way do this is by using the `map` method on `Query0` to transform the result type, using applicative composition to combine the optional values:
+The most straightforward way do this is to select the `Option` columns directly, then use the `map` method on `Query0` to transform the result type using applicative composition to combine the optional values:

 ```tut:silent
 case class Country(name: String, code: String)